greg-js/arch-wiki-md-repo/wiki/_content/english/Installing Arch Linux on ZFS.md

 ```

 **Note:** `-d` is not the actual device id, but the `/dev/by-id` directory containing the symbolic links.

+If this command fails and you are asked to import your pool via its numeric ID, run `zpool import` to find out the ID of your pool then use a command such as: `zpool import 9876543212345678910 -R /mnt zroot`

 If there is an error in this step, you can export the pool to redo the command.
 The ZFS filesystem is now ready to use.